lucasmblanco/lucasmblanco/README.md

 ## Hey there, I'm Lucas! 👋
+From <strong>Cordoba, Argentina<strong>
-A self-taught developer trying to improve everyday 💪
+A self-taught developer trying to improve everyday, currenlty learning and improving on NextJS and Supabase.
 <br/>

 ## What i'm up to 🚀

+- I'm currently working on my portfolio 💼
-- I'm currently learning Java ♨
+- Discovering Java ♨
-- And improving my knowleage in ReactJS ⭐
+- ...and improving my knowleage in ReactJS ⭐

 <br/>